7. Multidimensional numeric data at a glance#

 This way, we obtained a different view of the same data.

-For convenience, there is also the reshape method that returns a modified version of the object it is applied on:
+For convenience, the reshape method returns a modified version of the object it is applied on:

 A.reshape(-1, 6) # A.reshape(don't make me compute this for you mate!, 6)